dwinston/mongo-novice-materials/07-update.md

 The `update_one()` method updates a single document.
 To update multiple documents, use the `update_many()` method.
 Let's tag all of the halides, where a halide is a binary compounds for which one part is a halogen atom and the other part is an element that is less electronegative than the halogen.
 Specifically, we will use the `$addToSet` update operator to add "halide" idempotently to a compound's **tags** array, creating the array if it does not exist.

 First, let's generate a list of halide chemical systems.
-The [pymatgen](http://pymatgen.org/) Python package includes a JSON file with basic information on chemical elements, including Pauling electronegativity ("X") if known, a copy of which you downloaded earlier.
+The [pymatgen](http://pymatgen.org/) Python package includes a JSON file, a copy of which you downloaded earlier, with basic information on chemical elements, including Pauling electronegativity ("X") if known.
 Let's load it as a new MongoDB collection:

 ~~~ {.python}
 import json